AugustWahlberg/Portfolio/README.md

 * JavaScript

 ## Contributing
-I appreciate any suggested improvements you may way, feel free to open a pull request if you want to get involved in this project.
+I appreciate any suggested improvements you may have, feel free to open a pull request if you want to get involved in this project.

 ## Contact
 My LinkedIn page: https://www.linkedin.com/in/augwahlberg/